 - Translate operational requirements into functional specifications for use by developers in collaboration with relevant business units. - Define strategic technical direction for application development & guide development in line with ICT Strategy. - Develop, test, and deploy business applications - Develop and maintain all standards pursuant to data structures, models, and provide life cycle architectural guidance to ensure quality technical deliverables. - Develop and monitor the implementation of scheduled backups; develop strategies for data acquisitions, archive recovery, and implementation of the data warehouse per industry best practices and KCCA requirements. - Design Data Architectures and build the Data Warehouse and maintain KCCA databases and Database servers in line with the KCCA requirements. - Develop schemas for all business applications, review current operational data structures and recommend optimizations and reconfigurations as warranted.

-Strategic Direction: To acquire, develop and continually maintain the Authority's ICT applications
+Strategic Direction: To acquire, develop and continually maintain the Authority's ICT applications support KCCA's business in accordance with the ICT Policy.

 SYSTEMS SECURITY SECTION